shankao/Daemonizer/README.md

 # Daemonizer

-This project aims to greatly simplify the creation of system daemons in PHP, by hidding the low-level details after a modern class-based interface.
+This project aims to greatly simplify the creation of very lightweight system daemons in PHP, and hide the low-level details after a modern class-based interface.

 Daemonizer implements a fast and simple main loop for you, so you don't need to take care of the details.